-The Ill-advised attack on Ekweremadu – The Sun Nigeria
+The ill-advised attack on Ekweremadu – The Sun Nigeria

 Benjamin Obiajulu Aduba

-The anger expressed by the Igbo (or IPOB) in Germany is in order but they chose the wrong candidate.
-Senator Ike Ekweremadu belongs to a different class among Igbo leaders.
+The anger expressed by the Igbo (of IPOB) in Germany is in order but they chose the wrong candidate.
+Ekweremadu belongs to a different class among Igbo leaders.
 I think he has earned the respect of Igbo communities.
-Ekweremadu is the face of the Igbo in Abuja.
+Mr. Ekweremadu is the face of the Igbo in Abuja.
 He is about the only person among the political class who has some measure of influence nationwide.
 As such he ought not to be assaulted and disgraced.
-He has grown to be both the prime minister and king of the Igbo nation.
-He deserves the respect of all Igbo worldwide.
+He has grown to be both the Prime Minister and King of Igbo nation.
+As such he deserves the respect of all Igbo worldwide.

-For example, it was Ekweremadu who brought Igbo leadership to work for the bailing of Nnamdi Kanu.
-By releasing Kanu, the concept of Biafra is still alive.
-As he tours the world, Kanu is highlighting the suffering of Igbo people to the world; so, those who worked to free him did the Igbo a lot of good.
+For example, it was Mr. Ekweremadu who brought Igbo leadership to work for the bailing of Mr. Nnamdi Kanu.
+By releasing Mr. Kanu the concept of Biafra is still alive.
+As he tours the world, Mr. Kanu is highlighting the suffering of Igbo people to the world, so those who worked to free him did the Igbo a lot of good.
 We cannot forget this.

-Ekweremadu, as the Deputy Senate President, made it possible for the Igbo nation not to be completely forgotten by the President Muhammadu Buhari administration.
-His presence in the highest place, where the welfare of Nigeria was being discussed, should be seen as sufficient by itself.
+Mr. Ekweremadu as the deputy Senate President made it possible for the Igbo nation not to be completely forgotten by the hateful President Buhari’s Administration.
+His presence in the highest place where the welfare of Nigeria was being discussed should be seen as sufficient by itself.
 Things would have been worse if no Igbo was in the room.

-Ekweremadu was very diplomatic in his approach to the discussion of Nigeria’s future.
-Being diplomatic means that one would know when to compromise and when to fight so that one would get what is good for his people.
+Mr. Ekweremadu was very diplomatic in his approach to the discussion of Nigeria’s future.
+Being diplomatic means that one would know when to compromise and when to fight so that one will get what is good for his people.
 Many people question his compromises, but they are the people who do not understand the difference between what is desirable and what is achievable.
 Politics is the art of compromise.
-People who never compromise, never accomplish much.
+People, who never compromise, never accomplish much.

-The Igbo should not make “good” the enemy of “best.”
-We should strive for the best where possible but accept good when best is not possible under the circumstances.
-As a people, we need the moderates and extremists, like Martin Luther King Jr. and Malcom X during the civil rights fights.
-In this case, Ekweremadu is King, while Kanu is Malcom.

 •Aduba writes from Boston, Massachusetts